hapijs/hapi/docs/Reference.md

 #### `server.handler(name, method)`

-Registers a new handler type.
-This allows you to define a new handler type which can then be used in routes.
-Overriding the built in handler types (`directory`, `file`, `proxy`, and `view`), or any previously registered type is not allowed.
+Registers a new handler type which can then be used in routes.
+Overriding the built in handler types (`directory`, `file`, `proxy`, and `view`), or any previously registered types is not allowed.

-- `name` - String name for the handler that you want to register.
+- `name` - string name for the handler being registered.
-- `method` - The method that will be used to handle the requests routed to it.
+- `method` - the function used to generate the route handler using the signature `function(route, options)` where:
+    - `route` - the internal route object.
+    - `options` - the configuration object provided in the handler config.

 ```javascript
 var Hapi = require('hapi');